 apply the gained knowledge in practice;

-independently design and implement simple cryptographic applications in various enviroments;
+independently design and implement simple cryptographic applications in various environments;

 evaluate crypto applications in terms of their security and efficiency.

 - Principles of cryptography and cryptographic standards (symmetric cryptography, random number generation, hash functions, asymmetric cryptography, certificates, certification authority, PKI).
-Using cryptographic libraries in cryptoaplications (OpenSSL, Cryptlib, Microsoft Crypto API, Java).
-Digital Signatures (CMS/PKCS#7 structure, S/MIME, Czech legislation).
-Formats of commmon cryptographic files (keys, certificates, ASN.1).
+Using cryptographic libraries in crypto-applications (OpenSSL, Java, Microsoft Crypto API).
+Digital Signatures (including CMS/PKCS#7 structure).
+Formats of common cryptographic files (keys, certificates, ASN.1).
 Biometric systems (fingerprint, face).
 Hardware security aspects of crypto-libraries (side-channel analysis, fault injection).

 - Schneier's cryptography classics library :applied cryptography, secrets and lies, and practical cryptography.
 ISBN 978-0-470-22626-1. info

 - VAUDENAY, Serge.
 A classical introduction to cryptography : applications for communications security.
 New York: Springer, 2006. xviii, 335.
 ISBN 0387254641. info

 - seminars in a security lab, homeworks